jacecotton/tcds/CONTRIBUTING.md

+This guide is for setting up and contributing to the Texas Children's Design System project.
+It is not a guide for using the Design System in a project.
+For that, refer to the [documentation site](https://tcds.herokuapp.com/).

 ## Setting up

 First, ensure you have installed [Node.js](https://nodejs.org/).
 Then, clone the repository and install dependencies by running the following: